entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 curl -L https://get.entando.org/cli | bash
 ```

-### Check Environment
+### Check the Environment

 Use the `check-env` command to prepare your environment for development.
-This will verify the presence of additional dependencies as well as the appropriate versions for your specific Entando instance.
+This will verify the presence of required dependencies as well as the appropriate versions for your specific Entando instance.
 Certain configurations allow `check-env` to automatically install dependencies and prompt the developer for guidance or approval as needed.
 ``` bash
 ent check-env develop
 ```